AaronBratcher/ALBNoSQLDB/README.md

 ```

 ## SQL Queries ##
 ALBNoSQLDB allows you to do standard SQL selects for more complex queries.
-Because the values given are actually broken into separate columns in the tables, a standard SQL statement can be passed in and an array of rows (arrays of values) will be optioanlly returned.
+Because the values given are actually broken into separate columns in the tables, a standard SQL statement can be passed in and an array of rows (arrays of values) will be optionally returned.

 ```swift
 let db = ALBNoSQLDB.sharedInstance